Potash: North America

+The first US patent

-The first U.S. patent of any kind was issued in 1790 to Samuel Hopkins for an improvement "in the making of Pot ash and Pearl ash by a new Apparatus and Process".
+The first US patent of any kind was issued in 1790 to Samuel Hopkins for an improvement "in the making of Pot ash and Pearl ash by a new Apparatus and Process".
 Pearl ash was a purer quality made by calcination of potash in a reverberatory furnace or kiln.
 Potash pits were once used in England to produce potash that was used in making soap for the preparation of wool for yarn production.

-By the 18th century, higher quality American potash was increasingly exported to Britain.
-In the late 18th and early 19th centuries, potash production provided settlers in North America badly needed cash and credit as they cleared wooded land for crops.
-To make full use of their land, settlers needed to dispose of excess wood.
-The easiest way to accomplish this was to burn any wood not needed for fuel or construction.
-Ashes from hardwood trees could then be used to make lye, which could either be used to make soap or boiled down to produce valuable potash.
-Hardwood could generate ashes at the rate of 60 to 100 bushels per acre (500 to 900 m³/km2).
-In 1790, ashes could be sold for $3.25 to $6.25 per acre ($800 to $1,500/km2) in rural New York State – nearly the same rate as hiring a laborer to clear the same area.
-Potash making became a major industry in British North America.
-Great Britain was always the most important market.
-The American potash industry followed the woodsman's ax across the country.
+19th century

 After about 1820, New York replaced New England as the most important source; by 1840 the center was in Ohio.
 Potash production was always a by-product industry, following from the need to clear land for agriculture.

-On the Orkney islands as early as 1719 for a century, kelp ash provided potash and soda ash, "substances eagerly sought after by the glass and soap industries of the time."
+Canada

 From 1767, potash from wood ashes was exported from Canada.
 By 1811, 70% of the total 19.6 million lbs of potash imports to Britain came from Canada.
 Exports of potash and pearl ash reached 43,958 barrels in 1865.
 There were 519 asheries in operation in 1871.